 These examples are not a comprehensive list of how a lawyer ends up with client and/or third party funds.
 There are numerous other ways that a lawyer may end up with client and/or third party funds in his or her possession.
 Because of their duties as fiduciaries, lawyers must treat these funds with special care.
-This special care begins with lawyers properly designating funds as belonging to the lawyer, the client, and to a third party.
-Lawyers' fiduciary duties also require lawyers to properly maintain client funds and third party funds separate from the lawyer's funds in a trust account.
+This special care begins with lawyers properly designating funds as belonging to the lawyer, the client, and to a third party funds separate from the lawyer's funds in a trust account.
 Lawyers' fiduciary duties are spelled out in several rules.